n-mounier/bGWAS/README.md

     ## > Performing MR
     ## #Preparation of the MR analyses to identify significant studies...
     ## Conventionnal GWAS of interest : GWAS
-    ## # Univariate regressions for each trait...
+    ## # Univariable regressions for each trait...
-    ##   Number of trait-specific instruments per univariate regression:
+    ##   Number of trait-specific instruments per univariable regression:
     ##   .
 Body Mass Index (GIANT) : 59
     ##   .
 Coronary Artery Disease (CARDIoGRAM) : 6
     ##   .
 Years of Schooling (SSGAC) : 83